Ke126/reddit-saved-gallery/README.md

 ## Deploying to production

+> [!NOTE]
-> NOTE: These instructions are only applicable for full deployment of Reddit Saved Gallery to a production server.
+> These instructions are only applicable for full deployment of Reddit Saved Gallery to a production server.
 For running the application locally, see [Getting started](#getting-started).

 This repository already comes configured with various GitHub Actions workflows to automate testing, building, and deploying Reddit Saved Gallery to a production server.
 Only a few things need to be configured to automate this process and remotely run the application on the production server.